-30.1.
+21.3.1.
 Applicants for postgraduate taught courses should submit any evidence of extenuating circumstances to the academic School as part of their application.
 The University will not normally offer applicants a place if they do not meet the stated entrance requirements.
 All such cases will be considered on a case-by-case basis by the relevant academic School Director of Postgraduate Studies.

-31. International Foundation Programme applications with extenuating circumstances
+21.4.
+International Foundation Programme applications with extenuating circumstances

-31.1.
+21.4.1.
 Applicants for International Foundation Programmes who have extenuating circumstances should submit evidence of these to ifp@st-andrews.ac.uk.
 The University will not normally offer applicants a place if they do not meet the stated entrance requirements.
-All such cases will be considered on a case-by-case basis by the Director of International Education Institute (IEI) or their designate.
+All such cases will be considered on a case-by-case basis by the Director of the International Education Institute or their designate.

-32. Agents
+22. Agents

-- 32.1.
+22.1.
 This section only applies to an individual or organisation ('agent') applying on behalf of someone else.
-Before submitting an application on behalf of someone else, an agent must: - have all necessary authority to complete and submit the application on behalf of the applicant; and ensure the applicant has sufficient time to read and understand the applicant declaration, our website terms and conditions, and our privacy policy. - 32.2.
+Before submitting an application on behalf of someone else, an agent must:

+have all necessary authority to complete and submit the application on behalf of the applicant; and ensure the applicant has sufficient time to read and understand the applicant declaration, our website terms and conditions, and our privacy policy.

+- 22.2.
+Applicants should maintain control over their application and are ultimately responsible for their application account and managing communications to and from the account. - 22.3.
 The University retains the right to cancel an application if the University determines, having carried out the necessary checks and due diligence, or has reason to believe, that an agent has not fully complied with these requirements.
-The University will write to the applicant by email so that the applicant has an opportunity to respond.
+The University will write to the applicant by email so that the applicant has an opportunity to respond. - 22.4.
+Individual applications are judged on their own merits.
+Whether the application is made privately or through an agent does not in itself affect the strength of the application.

-33. How we verify the information an applicant provides to the University
+23. How we verify the information an applicant provides to the University

-- 33.1.
-If an application contains misleading information or has left out any relevant information this may lead us to question the validity of the information provided to the University. - 33.2.
-The University may take any necessary steps to check with the applicant and other parties declared on the application, including previous schools, colleges, and examination and awarding bodies whether the information provided is accurate or complete. - 33.3.
-The University retains the right to cancel an application or rescind an offer without refunding an application fee if the University has determined, having carried out any necessary checks and due diligence, or has reasonable belief, that an application contains false information. - 33.4.
-If an applicant has any reason to believe that information the University holds about an applicant is not true, complete or accurate, the applicant must tell us by writing to myapplication@st-andrews.ac.uk - 33.5.
+- 23.1.
+If an application contains misleading information or has left out any relevant information this may lead us to question the validity of the information provided to the University. - 23.2.
+The University may take any necessary steps to check with the applicant and other parties declared on the application, including previous schools, colleges, and examination and awarding bodies whether the information provided is accurate or complete. - 23.3.
+The University retains the right to cancel an application or rescind an offer without refunding an application fee if the University has determined, having carried out any necessary checks and due diligence, or has reasonable belief, that an application contains false information. - 23.4.
+If an applicant has any reason to believe that information the University holds about an applicant is not true, complete or accurate, the applicant must tell us by writing to myapplication@st-andrews.ac.uk.

+23.5.
 If the University needs to verify an applicant's identity, the University may check details in the application by using any official, publicly available or commercially available identity checking services.
 If any adverse information is revealed about an applicant, the University will write to the applicant by email so that the applicant has an opportunity to respond.

-34. Fraudulent or plagiarised applications
+24. Fraudulent or plagiarised applications